 Consider the In-Ground Trampoline Standard from In-Ground Trampolines.

-Now that you know what an in-ground trampoline is and some of the advantages and disadvantages of them we can go into what it takes to make one.
+Now that you know what an in-ground trampoline is and some of the advantages and disadvantages of them we can go into what it takes to installing an inground trampoline.

 First before you start digging your hole you need to know what trampoline you are going to get.
-Most trampolines can be used in-ground, but getting one with a galvanized steel frame is much better as that prevents rusting.
+Can you put a normal trampoline in the ground?
+Most normal trampolines can be used in-ground, but getting one with a galvanized steel frame is much better as that prevents rusting.
 They make special kits design for in-ground use, or you can stick with top brands such as Skywalker, JumpSport, Zupapa, or Bazoongi.
 These brands are trusted and make high quality trampolines.

 You can dig the hole yourself by renting equipment or hire someone to do it for you.
 Digging the hole is one of the most costly parts.